-For around quarter of the population, Russian is their mother tongue due to Estonia's immediate proximity to Russia and forced migration during Soviet occupation.
-In official communications, the government was considered to have successfully provided information to the Russian minority; they admitted to being well informed, and at times even better informed than the Estonian speaking majority.
-An April 2020 poll showed that by the third week of the state of emergency, 97% of Russian-speaking residents confirmed they were either well informed or rather well informed about topics related to the coronavirus; one third observed that the government provided an important resource.
-The Russian population sought information from Estonia's media (Postimees and ETV/ETV+).
+For around quarter of the population, Russian is their mother tongue due to Estonia's immediate proximity to Russia and forced migration during Soviet occupation.146 In official communications, the government was considered to have successfully provided information to the Russian minority; they admitted to being well informed, and at times even better informed than the Estonian speaking majority.147 An April 2020 poll showed that by the third week A large part of the population was observed to not only comply with the regulations but also appreciate their necessity.

+of the state of emergency, 97% of Russianspeaking residents confirmed they were either well informed or rather well informed about topics related to the coronavirus; one third observed that the government provided an important resource.148 The Russian population sought information from Estonia's media (Postimees and ETV/ ETV+).
 The conscious effort by Estonian authorities to provide information in the Russian language encouraged reliance on Estonian-origin media and decreased audience attachment to Russian-origin TV from 20 to 10%.